ICE to buy NYSE Euronext for $8.2 billion

 Shareholders will have the option of accepting $33.12 in cash per NYSE Euronext share or 0.2581 ICE share or a mix of $11.27 in cash and 0.1703 ICE share, subject to a maximum cash consideration of $2.7 billion.

-Morgan Stanley was the lead financial adviser to ICE, with assistance from BMO Capital Markets Corp, Broadhaven Capital Partners, JPMorgan Chase & Co, Lazard Group LLC, Societe Generale Corporate & Investment Banking, and Wells Fargo Securities LLC.
+Morgan Stanley (MS.N) was the lead financial adviser to ICE, with assistance from BMO Capital Markets Corp, Broadhaven Capital Partners, JPMorgan Chase & Co (JPM.N), Lazard Group LLC (LAZ.N), Societe Generale Corporate & Investment Banking, and Wells Fargo Securities LLC (WFC.N).
 ICE legal advisers are Sullivan & Cromwell LLP and Shearman & Sterling LLP.

 The main financial advisers to NYSE Euronext are Perella Weinberg Partners and BNP Paribas.
-Further financial advice to NYSE Euronext was provided by Blackstone Advisory Partners, Citigroup, Goldman Sachs & Co. and Moelis & Co.
+Further financial advice to NYSE Euronext was provided by Blackstone Advisory Partners, Citigroup (C.N), Goldman Sachs & Co.
+(GS.N) and Moelis & Co.
 Legal advisers to NYSE Euronext are Wachtell, Lipton, Rosen & Katz, Slaughter & May, and Stibbe NV.

 (Additional reporting by Luke Jeffs and David Brough in London, Jessica Toonkel, Jed Horowitz, Jonathan Spicer, David Gaffen and Karen Brettell in New York, Sarah N. Lynch and Diane Bartz in Washington and Ann Saphir in Chicago; writing by Carmel Crimmins and Aaron Pressman; Editing by Philippa Fletcher and Steve Orlofsky)